John Wilkes Booth

 John Wilkes Booth (May 10, 1838 – April 26, 1865) was an American stage actor who assassinated United States president Abraham Lincoln at Ford's Theatre in Washington, D.C., on April 14, 1865.
-A member of the prominent 19th-century Booth theatrical family from Maryland, he was a noted actor who was also a Confederate sympathizer; denouncing Lincoln, he lamented the then-recent abolition of slavery in the United States.
+During the American Civil War he served as a Confederate spy; he opposed the then-recent abolition of slavery in the United States.

-Originally, Booth and his small group of conspirators had plotted to kidnap Lincoln to aid the Confederate cause.
-They later decided to murder him, as well as Vice President Andrew Johnson and Secretary of State William H. Seward.
+Booth was a noted actor from the prominent 19th-century Booth theatrical family from Maryland.
+During the Civil War, he was a Confederate sympathizer who denounced Lincoln and joined the Confederate Secret Service.
+Originally, Booth and his co-conspirators had plotted to kidnap Lincoln to aid the Confederacy before later deciding to murder him, Vice President Andrew Johnson, and Secretary of State William H. Seward.
 Although the Army of Northern Virginia, commanded by General Robert E. Lee, had surrendered to the Union Army four days earlier, Booth believed that the American Civil War remained unresolved because the Army of Tennessee of General Joseph E. Johnston continued fighting.

 Booth shot Lincoln once in the back of the head.
 Lincoln's death the next morning completed Booth's piece of the plot.
 Seward, severely wounded, recovered, whereas Vice President Johnson was never attacked.
-Booth fled on horseback to Southern Maryland; twelve days later, at a farm in rural Northern Virginia, he was tracked down sheltered in a barn.
+Booth fled on horseback to Southern Maryland and was tracked down twelve days later, hiding in a barn at a farm in rural Virginia.
 Booth's companion David Herold surrendered, but Booth maintained a standoff.
 After the authorities set the barn ablaze, Union soldier Boston Corbett fatally shot him in the neck.
 Paralyzed, he died a few hours later.
-Of the eight conspirators later convicted, four were soon hanged.
+Of the eight conspirators later convicted, four were hanged.

 Background and early life

 Booth's parents were noted British Shakespearean actor Junius Brutus Booth and his mistress, Mary Ann Holmes, who moved to the United States from England in June 1821.
 They purchased a 150 acre farm near Bel Air, Maryland, where John Wilkes Booth was born in a four-room log house on May 10, 1838, the ninth of ten children.

 He was named after English radical politician John Wilkes, a distant relative.
 Thirty years after he had absconded across the Atlantic Ocean, Junius' wife Adelaide Delannoy Booth was granted a divorce in 1851 on grounds of adultery, and Holmes legally wed Junius on May 10, 1851, John Wilkes' 13th birthday.
 Nora Titone suggests in her book My Thoughts Be Bloody (2010) that the shame and ambition of Junius Brutus Booth's actor sons Edwin and John Wilkes eventually spurred them to strive for achievement and acclaim as rivals—Edwin as a Unionist and John Wilkes as the assassin of Abraham Lincoln.

 Booth's father built Tudor Hall on the Harford County property as the family's summer home in 1851, while also maintaining a winter residence on Exeter Street in Baltimore.
 The Booth family was listed as living in Baltimore in the 1850 census.